-- 21. The PCC will wish to be satisfied that the identified shortcomings have been sufficiently addressed and that the osteopath now practises to the standards required.
+- 23. The PCC will wish to be satisfied that the identified shortcomings have been sufficiently addressed and that the osteopath now practises to the standards required.
 The PCC should clearly explain to the osteopath what evidence it will wish to see to be satisfied of this.
-For example evidence of: - the successful completion of any training courses - an independent audit of their practice or patient records - reports from a supervising osteopath - details of any self-directed learning and reflective accounts.
+For example evidence of: - the successful completion of any training courses - reports from a supervising osteopath - details of any self-directed learning and reflective accounts.